guillermoamaral/Webside/docs/api/evaluations/post.md

 	"expression": "NonExistingGlobal := 1",
 }
 ```
-Assuming that `NonExistingGlobal` does not actually exist in the system, the backend could return suggestions in the followin way:
+Assuming that `NonExistingGlobal` does not actually exist in the system, the back-end could return suggestions in the followin way:

 ```json
 {